Significance

 Our Approach

 We use an operational control approach as our reporting boundary, in line with the GHG Reporting Protocol and with guidance from the GHG Protocol’s Corporate Value Chain (Scope 3) Reporting and Accounting Standard.
-To increase the ease of reporting and quality of the information reported, we exclude several minor emissions sources, including minor quantities of liquefied petroleum gas (LPG), HFO, kerosene, gasoline, and diesel at U.S. facilities, and energy use in offices and non-production facilities.
+To increase the ease of reporting and quality of the information reported, we exclude several minor emissions sources, including minor quantities of liquefied petroleum gas (LPG), Heavy Fuel Oil (HFO), kerosene, gasoline, and diesel at U.S. facilities, and energy use in offices and non-production facilities.

 Additionally, we do not report emissions of Sulfur Oxides (SOx), Nitrogen Oxides (NOx), and Volatile Organic Compounds (VOCs) from the use of refrigerants and welding gases.
 These are only tracked at the site level, and they have repeatedly been confirmed to be a de minimis contributor to our overall emissions.
 During screening, six Scope 3 categories were considered not applicable to our reporting and have also been excluded: Use of Sold Products, Processing of Sold Products, Upstream Leased Assets, Downstream Leased Assets, Franchises, and Investments.
 We estimate the total exclusions from our reporting amount to less than 5% of our potential total operational and value-chain emissions footprint.